 Cash and cash equivalents - The Council considers all cash on hand, including restricted cash, and investments in money market funds with an original maturity date of three months or less, as cash and cash equivalents.
-Restricted cash represents the amount of funds received from outside sources that are restricted for specific projects as well as funds reserved for employee retirement plan obligations or self-funded insurance claims.
+Restricted cash represents the amount of funds received from outside sources that are restricted for specific projects as well as funds reserved for employee retirement plan obligations.